petermarkley/tollerus/docs/user/customization.md

 ## Public page theme

 > [!Warning]
-> If your host app is using [Tailwind CSS](https://tailwindcss.com/), then this feature **requires Tailwind v4 or later.** Earlier Tailwind versions cause conflicts and with Tollerus page styles.
+> If your host app is using [Tailwind CSS](https://tailwindcss.com/), then this feature **requires Tailwind v4 or later.** Earlier Tailwind versions cause conflicts with Tollerus page styles.

 These config keys let you set a custom [Blade layout](https://laravel.com/docs/13.x/blade#building-layouts) for the reading/browsing pages.